edlink/docs/api/v2.0/user/introduction.md

-> Version 2.0 of the Edlink User API will be available in Spring 2022.
+# Introduction
+> This page is under construction.
+User API v2 is in beta and is subject to change.